lovedeep9697/Geeks-Scraping/README.md

 # Geeks-Scraping
-Script to scrap Geeks for Geeks.
+Script to scrap and save articles given on Geeks for Geeks  as pdf.